blaxel-ai/toolkit/docs/bl_serve.md

 ### Options

 ```
+  -d, --directory string   Serve the project from a sub directory
+  -e, --env-file strings   Environment file to load (default [.env])
   -h, --help               help for serve
   -H, --host string        Bind socket to this port.
 If 0, an available port will be picked (default "0.0.0.0")
       --hotreload          Watch for changes in the project
   -p, --port int           Bind socket to this host (default 1338)
   -r, --recursive          Serve the project recursively (default true)
+  -s, --secrets strings    Secrets to deploy
 ```

 ### Options inherited from parent commands